|Back to Main Print This Page Email to a Friend|

 - Most women get their next period within 7 days of the expected date.

 - If you do not get your period within 3 weeks after taking emergency contraception, you might be pregnant.
-Contact your health care provider.
+Contact your provider.

 - If you experience severe abdominal pain, be sure to contact your doctor.
 This may be a sign of ectopic pregnancy, which is a medical emergency.

-Sometime, emergency contraception does not work.
-However, research suggests that emergency contraceptives have no long-term effects on the pregnancy or developing baby.
+Sometimes, emergency contraception does not work.
+However, research suggests that emergency contraceptives have no long-term effects on the pregnancy or a developing baby.

 Other Important Facts